 Pear Deck has some great users doing very cool things, too!
 Here are some from their great library of examples from the classroom …

 14. Teach coordinate graphs with draggable dots (premium) and a coordinate plane.
-See how in this How Math Teachers Use Pear Deck document.
+Here are some Pear Deck math templates to give you more ideas.

 15. Teach grammar with draggable icons (premium) by displaying a paragraph and having students identify different parts of it.
 See how in this How ELA Teachers Use Pear Deck document.